lastguru-net/emp/content/posts/2025/getting-started.md

 - **Labels**: Words like "Share," "Older," "Newer," and "Events."
 - **Tooltips**: Text for actions like "Copy page link to clipboard" and "Copied."

 You can add your own keys and reference them in templates.
 Use it to adapt the site’s language and tone.
-Note that multiple langiages can be defined there.
+Note that multiple languages can be defined there.
 The language is selected by the `lang` option in the `siteconfig.js`.

 ### `/content/_data/sitetags.json5`